Lyon, France: The Ultimate Travel Guide 2025

 CC BY-SA 4.0 / Jean-Christophe BENOIST

-The Ancient Theatre of Fourvière or Théâtre Antique de Lyon is one of Lyon’s most remarkable historical landmarks and a must-visit for anyone interested in the city’s Roman heritage.
-Built around 15 BCE during the reign of Emperor Augustus, it’s the oldest Roman theatre in France.
-Nestled on the slopes of Fourvière Hill, the theatre was designed to take advantage…
+The Ancient Theatre of Fourvière, or Théâtre Antique de Lyon, is where Lyon’s Roman past suddenly feels very real.
+Built around 15 BCE during the reign of Emperor Augustus, it’s the oldest Roman theatre in France, carved into the slope of Fourvière Hill so the stone tiers fan out above what was once the bustling city of Lugdunum.
+Sitting on…

 Visiting Ancient Theatre of Fourvière